-This Official Statement (including the cover page and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$858,435,000 aggregate principal amount of its General Obligation Refunding Bonds, 2019 Series D (Federally Taxable) (the "Bonds").
+This Official Statement (including the cover page and Appendices A through C attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$177,180,000 aggregate principal amount of its General Obligation Refunding Bonds, 2020 Series A (Multi-Modal Bonds) (the "Bonds").
 The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
-However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE BONDS" and the Information Statement (described below) under the heading "COMMONWEALTH REVENUES - Limitations on Tax Revenues."
+However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE BONDS" and the Information Statement (described below) under the heading "COMMONWEALTH REVENUES - LIMITATIONS ON TAX REVENUES."

-The Bonds are being issued to refund certain bonds of the Commonwealth, as set forth in "THE BONDS - Plan of Finance" and in Appendix B - Table of Refunded Bonds.
+The Bonds are being issued to refund certain general obligation bonds, as set forth in "THE BONDS - Plan of Finance".